rapharomero/PaperNotes/notes/UMAP.md

-# UMAP: Uniform ManifoldApproximation and Projection forDimension Reduction
+# UMAP: Uniform Manifold Approximation and Projection forDimension Reduction

 ### Goal of the paper
 This paper introduces a neighbor graph based dimension reduction method called UMAP.